 All this effort has paid off, though.
 It might be tiny, but a Heet will give as many puffs as a full-size cigarette.
 If you get the strength that suits you those puffs are just as satisfying, too.
 I had a few lingering doubts about iQOS after my first experiment with it in Poland last year, but using an identical device with Amber Heets was a totally different experience.

 What’s most exciting is that, while iQOS isn’t the first generation of this technology, it’s still at a relatively early stage; there’s a lot of potential for development in there.
 I’m increasingly sure that HnB products like this have a very bright future in front of them.

-If you are thinking of making the switch then please visit our online store today, click the banner below for more details.
+If you are thinking of making the switch then please visit our online store today.
 We sell everything you need to get you started and at a fantastic price too, come and try the future today!